large image

 Meeting Demands

-Hedge handled our initial demands seamlessly.
+Offshoot handled our initial demands seamlessly.
 Simple dragging a source card to the left, the SSD and RAID drives to the right, and clicking transfer throws up a clear progress bar that splits the job between the two destinations evenly, showing the transfer speed, time to completion, and the current file very clearly.

 The DIT was able to log clips in Premiere, whilst a new card was copying in the background.
 We then received a notification when Hedge was finished, and the latest content could be added to the project.

 We quickly generated more film footage than we could fit on the SSD.
 So, the internal drive needed to be cleared quite regularly once the content was logged, and the media relinked to the RAID drives.
-Hedge allowed us to prioritise the drives so that the SSD was copied to first, followed by the RAID backup.
+Offshoot allowed us to prioritise the drives so that the SSD was copied to first, followed by the RAID backup.
 This allowed us to work on the new media as soon as possible.

-Another unexpected feature was Hedge’s ability to recognise when a card was shot on the back of.
+Another unexpected feature was Offshoot’s ability to recognise when a card was shot on the back of.
 If some media had already copied, it would identify the new clips only and group them with existing content.

 …and since then?

 We use it on both PC and Mac with no issues.
 We do miss the feature from o/PARASHOOT that automatically reformats the card once it has been backed up.
 This was previously a useful part of our workflow and helped the production crew to know a card was safe to be shot on.
-The Mac version of Hedge allows integration with o/PARASHOOT but we can’t see the same functionality on the PC.
+The Mac version of Offshoot allows integration with o/PARASHOOT but we can’t see the same functionality on the PC.